 Gunhild Mathea Olaussen (NO) is an interdisciplinary artist specialized in space and sound.
 Her recent artworks can be described as large sculptural sound installations which blur the lines between visual art, performing arts and sound art.
 The works explore space, material, sound, body and time as equal parts in a composition.
 Her work is driven by her interest in tactility, embodied experience and time.

-Olaussen’s diverse works in scenography, music and installations have been exhibited in galleries, site-specific areas, public areas and at theatre/dance/musical venues in Norway, Europe, Asia and the US over the last ten years.
+Olaussen’s diverse work have been exhibited in galleries, site-specific areas, public areas and at theatre/dance/musical venues in Norway, Europe, Asia and the US over the last ten years.
 The works include solo work, self – initiated projects, curated and commissioned work, and collaborations with a number of artists.
-Amongst others, she is collaborating with Ingvild Langgård on the musical project Phaedra who have received great reviews in publications such as The Wire and Uncut, and Fiksdal/Langgård/Becker on the award-winning dance performance Night Tripper (2012), which has toured Europe and the US the last five years.
+Her work has been awarded a number of grants and fundings from the Norwegian Arts Council.